 Entrants must also comply with the supplementary regulations published by the Parade Committee.
-Supplementary regulations, posted on the PCA website for the Parade, will also be contained in registration packets.
+Supplementary regulations, posted on the PCA website for the Parade.
 Supplementary regulations will be in addition to and not in conflict with the PCRs unless approved by the PCR Committee.